-Microbial water quality at Davistown Baths, Pretty Beach Baths and Woy Woy Baths was often elevated during dry weather conditions.
+Microbial water quality at Davistown Baths and Pretty Beach Baths was often elevated during dry weather conditions.
 At these sites, the bacterial levels continued to increase significantly in response to increasing rainfall, with bacterial levels regularly exceeding the safe swimming limit after light to moderate rain.
-Despite the Poor grades, Woy Woy Baths and Davistown Baths have shown trends of improved microbial assessments in recent years with management actions improving water quality at these sites.